jazzband/wagtailmenus/docs/source/advanced_topics/hooks.rst

 menus_modify_base_menuitem_queryset
 -----------------------------------

-When rendering a main or flat menu, the top-level items are defined in the CMS, so the menu must fetch that data first, before it can work out whatever additional data is required for rendering.
+When rendering a main or flat menu, top-level items are defined in the CMS, so the menu must fetch that data first, before it can work out whatever additional data is required for rendering.

 By default, ``get_base_menuitem_queryset()`` simply returns all of the menu items that were defined in the CMS.
-Any page data is then fetched separately (using ``get_base_page_queryset()``), and the two results are combined to ensure that only links to appropriate pages are included.
+Any page data is then fetched separately (using ``get_base_page_queryset()``), and the two results are combined to ensure that only links to appropriate pages are included in the menu being rendered.

 However, if you'd only like to include a subset of the CMS-defined menu item, or make any further modifications, you can do so using something like the following: